SherifElNayad/book-managment/README.md

 - Use the provided Register API in the Postman Collection.
 - Register a user as a normal user or an admin.
 - Retrieve the authentication token from the response.
-- Please note that the Token may expire in a configured time , if so you will need to rerun the authenticate API for the required user and put the returned token value to the Authorization Header of type Bearer type in psostman
+- Please note that the Token may expire in a configured time , if so you will need to rerun the authenticate API for the required user and put the returned token value to the Authorization Header of type Bearer type in postman request
 #### Authentication:

 - Use the obtained token in the Authorization header (Bearer Token) for subsequent requests.